Antigua: Geography

-Located in the Leeward Islands Antigua has an area of 281 km2 with 87 km of coastline.
+Located in the Leeward Islands, Antigua has an area of 281 km2 with 87 km of coastline.
+The island is reputed to possess 365 beaches, one for every day of the year.
 The highest elevation on the island is 402 m.

 Various natural points, capes, and beaches around the island include: Boon Point, Beggars Point, Parham, Willikies, Hudson Point, English Harbour Town, Old Road Cape, Johnson's Point, Ffryes Point, Jennings, Five Islands, and Yepton Beach, and Runaway Beach.

 Several natural harbours are formed by these points and capes, including: Fitches Creek Bay, between Beggars Point and Parham; Nonsuch Bay between Hudson Point and Willikies; Willoughby Bay, between Hudson Point and English Harbour Town; English Harbour leading into English Harbour Town; Falmouth Harbour recessing into Falmouth; Rendezvous Bay between Falmouth and Old Road Cape; Five Islands Harbour, between Jennings and Five Islands; and Green Bay, the main harbour at St. John's, between Yepton Beach and Runaway Beach.

 Fauna

 The Antiguan racer is among the rarest snakes in the world.
 The Lesser Antilles are home to four species of racers.
-All four have undergone severe range reductions; at least two subspecies are extinct and another, A. antiguae, now occupies only 0.1 percent of its historical range.
+All four have undergone severe range reductions; at least two subspecies are extinct and another, Alsophis antiguae, now occupies only 0.1 per cent of its historical range.

 Griswold's ameiva (Ameiva griswoldi) is a species of lizard in the genus Ameiva.
 It is endemic to Antigua and Barbuda.
 It is found on both islands.